 - packaged fruit juice

-you will need to add 1.5 cups of water to every 1 cup of diuretic beverage drank.
+You will need to add 1.5 cups of water to every 1 cup of diuretic beverage drank.
 Yup, you read that right.
 These beverages do not count as your daily intake of water but instead actually dehydrate the body!

-I use a 32 ounce insulated klean Kanteen stainless steel water bottle to help keep track of my water intake.
+I use a 32 ounce insulated klean Kanteen stainless steel water bottle to help track my water intake.
 My goal is to drink 2 liters of water per day.
 A pre-filled water bottle keeps me on track.

 I take my Klean Kanteen water bottle everywhere with me and even leave it in the hot car, yet it keeps the water nice and cold.